S200

 operation for a long time, hauling heavy trains on industrial lines and

 sidings; they had been designed for such tasks.
-Largest fleets are currently
+In 2006 largest fleets of

 November 2006 a second-hand Czech machine appeared in Poland, namely